Dignity and Respect

 Include everyone: respect, listen to, help and appreciate others.

-Enjoy the journey and each other; have fun—but never at others’ expense.
+Enjoy the journey and each other; have fun — but never at others’ expense.

 We saw these behaviors exhibited by our leaders and by each other on a regular basis; such actions were a powerful reminder of the importance of dignity and the power each of us held to build a stronger team.

-Over the last four years, we’ve seen public discourse take a drastic slide, where respect and dignity were all but eliminated from traditional behaviors from the most public personae as well as from people with whom we interacted online.
+In recent years, we’ve seen public discourse take a drastic slide, where respect and dignity were all but eliminated from traditional behaviors from the most public personae as well as from people with whom we interacted online.

 Part of this slide is due to the pseudo-anonymity that the web affords us.
 A Twitter username that’s a first name followed by a string of eight numbers effectively dehumanizes the dialog, and we feel no compunction in throwing digital punches.